Frequently Asked Questions

 What are the upgrades?

 Eight new granular activated carbon filters have been added to Sweeney Water Treatment Plant, which draws water from the Cape Fear River and provides about 80 percent of the drinking water distributed to CFPUA customers.
 The CFPUA board awarded a $35.9 million contract to Adams-Robinson Enterprises Inc. for the construction of the project.
-Construction began in November 2019, and the filters are expected to come online in 2022.
+Construction began in November 2019, and the filters came online in October 2022.

-Cutaway showing eight new beds for granular activated carbon filters being built at Sweeney Water Treatment Plant.
+Cutaway showing the eight beds for granular activated carbon filters at Sweeney Water Treatment Plant.

 What is granular activated carbon or GAC?